TonyPhipps/SIEM/Tactics/Process-Execution.md

    -  powershell
    -  powershell_ise
 - Destination Process name matches a system executable, but folder path does not start with c:\windows\
+- Use of wevutil with 'cl' in command line

 ## Whitelist Alert